tonyliu666/trace-your-container/README.md

 * Directly use the docker image:
 > docker run -it --rm  --privileged --ulimit nproc=4096 -v /lib/modules:/lib/modules:ro -v /etc/localtime:/etc/localtime:ro --pid=host --cgroupns=host  tonyliu666/ebpf-for-mac:v1

-* parameters explaination:
+**parameters explaination** :
---privileged: elevated privileges to perform tasks that involve accessing kernel tracing features
+* --privileged: elevated privileges to perform tasks that involve accessing kernel tracing features
---ulimit: Due to limitation of sizes of ebpf hashOfMap, I would like to set the process limits of the running container
+* --ulimit: Due to limitation of sizes of ebpf hashOfMap, I would like to set the process limits of the running container
+* /lib/modules: share the linux headers on your host with the container so that it can leverage the header files in kernel.
+* --pid=host: share pid namespace with your host
+* --cgroupns=host: share the namespaces with your host

 * After running the above command:
-> cd app
+1. cd app
-> make docker
+2. make docker